Islandora/migrate_islandora_csv/README.md

   field_linked_agent/rel_type: constants/relator
 ```

 Here we're looking at the `photographer` column in the CSV, which contains the names of the photographers that captured these images.
 Since we know these are photographers, and not publishers or editors, we can bake in the `relator` constant we set to `relators:pht` in the `source` section of the migration.
 So all that's left to do is to set the taxonomy term's id via `entity_generate`.
 If the lookup succeeds, the id is returned.
 If it fails, a term is created and its id is returned.
-So we don't have to fuss with building associative arrays in the migrate framework by migrating each bit individually.
+In the end, by using the `/` syntax to set properties on complex fields, everything gets wrapped up into that nice associative array structure for you automatically.
+So let's run that migration.

+### Running the node migration

+Like with the file migration, navigate to http://localhost:8000/admin/structure/migrate and you will see “Migrate Islandora CSV” as a migration group.
+Click on the “List Migrations” button, then click “Execute” for the “Import Nodes, Subjects, and Photographers” migration.
+Make sure “Import” is selected in the drop down box and click “Execute”.

+Now go to http://localhost:8000/admin/content and you should see five new nodes.
+Click on one, though, and you'll see it's ust a stub with metadata.
+The csv metadata is there, links to other entities like subjects and photographers are there, but there's no trace of the corresponding files.
+Here's where media entities come into play.

+## Migrating Media

+Media entities are Drupal's solution for fieldable files.
+Since you can't put fields on a file, what you can do is wrap the file with a Media entity.
+In addition to a file reference, technical and structural metadata for the file go on the Media entity.
+For example, mimetype, file size, resolution, etc... all belong on a Media entity.
+Media also have a few special fields that are required for Islandora, `field_media_of` and `field_use`, which denote what node owns the media and what role the media serves, repectively.
+Since the Media entity references both the file it wraps and the node that owns it, Media entities act as a bridge between files and nodes, tying them together.
+And to do this, we make use of one last process plugin, `migration_lookup`.
+Open up `/var/www/html/drupal/web/modules/contrib/